Moving to Singapore and need some advice on what you should be doing, and how you should be preparing? This blog has everything you need!

 1. Finding the Right Moving Company

-Step one in the process of how to move to Singapore is finding an appropriate moving company.
+Step one in the process of moving to Singapore is finding an appropriate moving company.
 This is a complex move, featuring intercontinental shipping, language and cultural barriers, differences in laws and complicated immigration processes.
 Hiring the wrong international moving company is going to cause you nothing but stress and problems.

 When hiring your moving company, look for those that have experience in advanced international moving.
 You need a mover that can demonstrate their ability to get you where you need to go as smoothly as possible.
+Problems can arise in various areas and stages in the immigration process, from work visas to cultural differences.
 Nobody wants to be dealing with an incompetent mover when trying to ship themselves, their family and their belongings across the world.

 You should also be searching for those that offer a bespoke service.
 Every more is different, but a move to Singapore is something that can require a truly personalised approach.

 Gerson Relocation is an international moving company with nearly 60 years of experience.
 There isn’t anything we don’t know about overseas relocation.
 If you’re looking for a company that can take all the stress out of moving to Singapore, contact us today.

 2. How to Move to Singapore With the Right Immigration Permissions

 Moving to Singapore, whether it be for work, education, retirement or all of the above, requires the correct visa.
 Unlike some other nations, visas for Singapore are incredibly straightforward in their design and it’s easy to see if you qualify.

 You should be prepared for the processes for getting employment passes and work visas for Singapore.
 To get a work visa, you will often need an agreed contract of employment or at least an interest in a career in Singapore – employers based in the country can be of great help to those hoping to immigrate to Singapore.